 DFDL defining annotation elements may only appear at top-level, that is, as annotation children of the xs:schema element.
 The order of their appearance does not matter, nor does their position relative to other children of the xs:schema.

 DFDL Properties

+A DFDL property is a specific DFDL attribute that tells the DFDL processor something about the data format.

-Properties on DFDL annotations may be one or more of the following types
+Properties on DFDL annotations may have values of one or more of the following types

+Enumeration The property value is an XSD xs:token the value of which is one of the allowed values listed in the property description.

+Example: the dfdl:lengthKind property, which has values taken from “delimited”, “fixed”, “explicit”, “implicit”, “prefixed”, “pattern”, and “endOfParent”.
+For example:

+lengthKind='delimited'

-DFDL string literal: The property represents a sequence of literal bytes or characters which appear in the data stream.
+DFDL string literal: The property value represents a sequence of literal bytes or characters which represent data which appears in the data stream.
 The value type is a restriction of the XSD xs:token that further disallows the space character.
-DFDL entities must be used to express whitespace in a DFDL String Literal.6.3.1.3
+DFDL entities must be used to express whitespace in a DFDL String Literal.

+Example: the dfdl:terminator property, which expresses characters or bytes to be found in the data stream to mark the termination of an element or model group instance.
+An example terminator might be:

+terminator='%NL;'

+This uses DFDL’s string-literal character class entity syntax (see Section 6.3.1.3) to express that the element or model group is terminated by a line ending in the data stream.

 DFDL expression The property is an xs:string the value of which is a DFDL subset XPath 2.0 expression that returns a value derived from other property values and/or from the DFDL Infoset.
-Leading and trailing whitespace is trimmed for DFDL expressions.Infoset
+Leading and trailing whitespace is trimmed for DFDL expressions.

+Example: the dfdl:occursCount property takes an expression which will commonly look in the Infoset via an expression, to obtain the count from another element.
+An example dfdl:occursCount property might be

+occursCount='{ ../hdr/count }'

 DFDL regular expression The property is an xs:string the value of which is a regular expression that can be used as a pattern to calculate the length of an element by applying that pattern to the sequence of literal bytes or characters which appear in the data stream.
-Note that leading and trailing whitespace is not trimmed and is part of the regular expression value.-
+Note that leading and trailing whitespace is not trimmed and is part of the regular expression value.

-Enumeration The property value is an XSD xs:token the value of which is one of the allowed values listed in the property description.
+Example: the dfdl:lengthPattern property takes a regular expression which is used to scan the data stream for matching data.
+An example might be:

+lengthPattern="\w{1,5};"

+This scans the data stream for from 1 to 5 word-characters followed by a semi-colon character.

 Logical Value.
 The property value is a string that describes a logical value.
 The type of the logical value is one of the XML schema simple types.
 The string must conform to the XML schema lexical representation for the type.

-Example
+Example: the dfdl:nilValue property can be used to provide a logical value that if it matches the element's logical value is used to indicate the data is nilled.
+For example:

+nilValue='0'

 QName The property value is an XML Qualified Name as specified in "Namespaces in XML" [XMLNamespaces]

+Example: The dfdl:escapeSchemeRef property refers to a named escape scheme definition via its qualified name.
+For example:

+escapeSchemeRef='ex:backslashScheme'

 Some properties accept a list or union of types